Constitution of Belarus: Amendments

 After Lukashenko assumed the presidency in 1994, he stated his intention to amend the recently passed Constitution.
 The amendments, according to Lukashenko, would expand the power of his office, marking a turning point in post-Soviet era politics in Belarus.
 A May 1995 national referendum was the first step in the amendment process.
 Out of the four questions, one asked if the president could disband parliament if the members violate national law.
-The vote, which several Supreme Soviet deputies protested, resulted in 77% in favor of the provision regarding the dismissal of the legislature by the president.
+The vote, which several Supreme Council deputies protested, resulted in 77% in favor of the provision regarding the dismissal of the legislature by the president.
 Other questions on the ballot, such as the national flag and national emblem, didn't affect the Constitution as a whole, but their status has been decided by the Constitution.
 Two years later, Lukashenko scheduled the first referendum that would potentially alter the Constitution.
-The last referendum on the Constitution occurred in 2004, also scheduled by Lukashenko.
+The last referendum on the Constitution occurred in 2022, also scheduled by Lukashenko.

 1996

 More calls for constitutional reform came in 1996.
 President Lukashenko unilaterally established the referendum after the Supreme Council refused to support the measures or set up a date for the vote.
 An earlier attempt by the Supreme Council to establish their own referendum in September 1996 was struck down as "inconsistent with the Constitution" by the Constitutional Court.
 The referendum amended the Constitution mostly to strengthen the power of the presidency.
 Amongst the changes made were the following:

 1- The Supreme Council, the unicameral parliament of Belarus, was abolished.
-The Supreme Soviet was replaced by the National Assembly, a bicameral parliament;
+The Supreme Council was replaced by the National Assembly, a bicameral parliament;

 2- The term of President Alexander Lukashenko was extended from 1999 until 2001.

 During the referendum, 84% of the approximately 7.5 million voters approved the amendments.
 On November 28 of that year, President Lukashenko signed the changes into law.
 Other results not directly related to the voting included the expanding role of the Council of Ministers, which allowed it to deal with issues related to development of economic, social and political spheres within Belarus.
-The 1996 referendum was not, however, the first call to dissolve the Supreme Soviet.
+The 1996 referendum was not, however, the first call to dissolve the Supreme Council.
 In 1991 and 1992, after the August coup in Moscow by senior CPSU officials, democratic forces in the government wanted to dissolve the Supreme Council permanently.
-The members of the Belarusian Popular Front pressed for a referendum, and despite achieving the number of signatures required by law at the time, the Supreme Soviet quashed the measure.
+The members of the Belarusian Popular Front pressed for a referendum, and despite achieving the number of signatures required by law at the time, the Supreme Council quashed the measure.

 The results of the 1996 referendum led to the exclusion of opposition parties from the new parliament.
 Due to problems associated with transparency and ballot stuffing, the European Union, United States and several other nations do not recognize the results of the vote.